Do I need to be present to win?

-The Raffle will take place on June 17, 2017, on the Feast of Our Lady of Guadalupe.
+The raffle will take place on Saturday, June 2, 2018, in the week of the Feast of Corpus Christi.

-The v8’s programs is a community effort of active and retired professional mechanics and car enthusiasts who have generously agreed to donate their time and efforts toward the restoration.
+The V8s program is a community effort of active and retired professional mechanics and car enthusiasts who have generously agreed to donate their time and efforts toward the restoration.

-Donations of labor, materials, and services given for Restoration by:
+Donations of labor, materials, and services have been given by:

 D & A body Shop, Gallup